 Stone inlay work adds an incredible dimension to woodworking, incorporating colors, designs, and creativity not attainable with wood alone.
-The process involves crushing various minerals into several grades, from pencil-eraser sized down to a fine dust.

 I then arrange these into a recessed design, groove, or medallion cut into the wood in a series of progressively finer layers.
 The stones are permanently set into an